This post may contain affiliate links. Please read our disclosure policy.

 It’s easy to make homemade tortilla chips with just a couple simple ingredients and about 10 minutes.
 Freshly made tortilla chips are something special, really, and you may never go back to store bought chips again.

-1. To start, heat the oil to 375˚F. You can check the oil temperature with an instant read or infrared thermometer OR place a piece of tortilla in the hot oil to test.
+1. Heat the oil to 350˚F. You can check the oil temperature with an instant read thermometer or infrared thermometer OR place a piece of tortilla in the hot oil to test.
 If the tortilla sizzles immediately, your oil is hot enough.

 2. Cut tortillas into wedges using a pizza cutter or sharp knife.
 You can do this however you like, I cut mine into 8 wedges.